 Choose from a variety of customizable ready-to-use templates

 Choose from a selection of beautiful calculator themes to match your website.
-Get a calculator that look stunning in just a few clicks
+Get a calculator that looks stunning in just a few clicks

-With Object Embed, Iframe, Pop-up, or Sharable link you can embed your calculator onto any page of your website
+With HTML, Lightbox, iFrame code snippets, or Sharable link you can embed your calculator onto any page of your website

 Looks great on any device, whether it is mobile, desktop, or tablet

 Try it yourself!
 In only a few clicks you will get a change to reveal the magic of numbers!Get your free account